Franz von Werra: Capture and escapes

-After crossing the frozen St. Lawrence River, Werra made his way to Ogdensburg, New York, arriving several months before the US entered the war and turned himself over to the police.
+After crossing the frozen St. Lawrence River, von Werra made his way to Ogdensburg, New York, arriving several months before the US entered the war and turned himself over to the police.
 The immigration authorities charged him with entering the country illegally and Werra contacted the local German consul, who paid his bail.
 He came to the attention of the press and told them a very embellished version of his story.
 While the U.S. and Canadian authorities were negotiating his extradition, the German vice-consul helped him over the border to Mexico.
 Werra proceeded in stages to Rio de Janeiro, (Brazil), Barcelona, (Spain) and Rome, (Italy).
-He finally reached in Germany on 18 April 1941.
+He finally reached Nazi Germany on 18 April 1941.

 Return and death

-On his return to Germany Werra became a hero.
-Adolf Hitler awarded him the Knights Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).
+On his return to Nazi Germany, von Werra became a hero.
+Adolf Hitler awarded him the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).
 Werra was assigned the task of improving German techniques for interrogating captured pilots, based on his experiences with the British system.
 Werra reported to the German High Command on how he had been treated as a POW, and this caused an improvement in the treatment of Allied POWs in Germany.
 He wrote a book about his experiences titled Meine Flucht aus England (My Escape from England), although it remained unpublished.

 On 22 June 1941, German forces launched Operation Barbarossa, the invasion of the Soviet Union.
 Two days later, Oberleutnant Wilfried Balfanz, the commander of I. Gruppe of Jagdgeschwader 53 (JG 53—53rd Fighter Wing), was killed in action.
-In consequence, Oberleutnant Ignaz Prestele briefly commanded the Gruppe until Werra was appointed the Gruppenkommandeur (group commander) on 1 July.
+In consequence, Oberleutnant Ignaz Prestele briefly commanded the Gruppe until von Werra was appointed the Gruppenkommandeur (group commander) on 1 July.
 At the time, I. Gruppe was based at Hostynne.

 In early August 1941, I. Gruppe withdrew to Germany to re-equip with the new Bf 109 F-4 at Mannheim-Sandhofen Airfield.
 On 20 September, the Gruppe relocated to the Netherlands where they were based at airfields at Katwijk, specifically Fliegerhorst Katwijk, and Haamstede where they were tasked with patrolling the Dutch airspace.
-On 25 October 1941, Werra took off in Bf 109 F-4/Z (Werknumber 7285—factory number) on a practice flight.
-His aircraft suffered engine failure and crashed into the sea near Katwijk.
-Werra was presumed killed, though his body was never found.
+On 25 October 1941, Werra took off in Bf 109 F-4/Z, Werknummer (factory number) 7285, on a practice flight.
+His aircraft suffered engine failure and crashed into the sea near Katwijk. von Werra was presumed killed, though his body was never found.
 Hauptmann Herbert Kaminski succeeded him as commander of I. Gruppe.

 Film

-Werra's story was the subject of the 1957 film The One That Got Away starring Hardy Krüger as Franz von Werra.
+Von Werra's story was the subject of the 1957 film The One That Got Away starring Hardy Krüger as Franz von Werra.
 The film was based on a book by Kendall Burt and James Leasor published in 1956.
 A documentary called von Werra (with clips from The One That Got Away) was released in the 2000s.